Analytics 101: 6 Mistakes You Can’t Afford to Make

 Set up your website’s goals right the first time in analytics.
 There are innumerous ways to track goals in Google Analytics, but some are more accurate than others.
 Google Analytics offers a wealth of resources on setting up goals in the Analytics Help section and in the Google Analytics blog.

 Mistake No. 4: Not testing your goals once they have been set up.

 Never, ever assume that once your goals are set up in Google Analytics that they will work.
 Test your goals and make sure that they are tracking how and what you had intended them to track.
 This extra precautionary step could prevent you from potentially loosing valuable data necessary for the success of your Internet venture.

-Mistake No. 5: Not defining KPIs for your Digital marketing campaigns.
+Mistake No. 5: Not defining KPIs for your Internet marketing campaigns.